xpjllk38324/Container-Security-Scanning-Service/Practices/Task8/AdamTerlo/KWIC/readme.md

 # KWIC Index Solution - Pipes and Filters Architecture

-This repository contains a KWIC (Key Word in Context) solution implemented in Python, using the **Pipes and Filters architecture**.
+This repository contains a KWIC (Key Word in Context) solution implemented in python3, using the **Pipes and Filters architecture**.
 Each stage in the KWIC process (input, shifting, sorting, and output) is implemented as an independent module, which allows for flexible and modular processing.

 ![Figure 1: Pipe and Filter Solution for KWIC](images/kwic.png "Figure 1: Pipe and Filter Solution for KWIC")